Being treated like the secretary at work

 Be a good dog and go fetch

 The same guy also interrupted me because he wasn’t able to connect his cell phone to the wifi.
-That was even after he should have realized who I was.
+That was even after he should have realized that my role in the meeting was not to fix his technical issues.

 When you’re actually introduced as “the assistant”